 We want to meet you, answer your questions and give you a sample of Seals soccer.
 Here are some ways to connect.

 Right now, we’re scheduling calls with players and families.
 Book an introduction here.

 2. Speak to our players and families

 Nobody articulates what we’re about better than our players and parents.
 Let us put you in touch with them.

-This Fall (2020), we are holding training sessions for our club members under the health and safety guidelines established by our local public health department as well as following best practices from soccer clubs around the country.
+We provide program activities for our club members under the health and safety guidelines established by our local public health department as well as following best practices from soccer clubs around the country.
 For more information about joining Seals, please check out our Programs and Tryouts pages.

 Great soccer players come from all economic backgrounds.
 We want to welcome them all to Seals.

 That’s why we ask individuals and companies who have the resources to make tax-deductible donations to our Seals scholarship fund.